stolet/MoodSwing/data_cleaning/README.md

 Data:
-We have done some data exploration along the lines of strucutre, lenght of audio samples, and distrubtion.
+We have done some data exploration along the lines of strucutre, lenght of audio samples, and distribution.
 The data has gone through cleaning, so that we can work withthe RAVDESS and Berlin dataset.

 Both datasets used the filename to encode various like emotion, actor and gender.